avast/libdwarf/README.md

 ## Status

-The repository is meant to be used by the `retdec` project.
+The repository is meant to be used by the [RetDec](https://github.com/avast-tl/retdec) project.
 Versions of both `libdwarf` and `libelf` used here are pretty old.
 Both are also used pre-configured.
 In the future we could do some of the following:
 * Update both libraries.
 * Run proper configuration from CMake.
 * Use official repositories instead of this meta repository.